kelvinyap2014/blog-angular5/README.md

     docker-compose -f src/main/docker/mysql.yml down

 You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:
+To achieve this, first build a Docker image of your app by running:

     ./mvnw verify -Pprod dockerfile:build